Continuing Our Momentum

 Over the past three years we have transformed the ways we discover, develop and commercialize new medicines.
 In 2013, we launched two important new therapies for patients — Xeljanz, an oral therapy for rheumatoid arthritis, and, with our partner Bristol-Myers Squibb, Eliquis, a new approach to stroke prevention.
 In February 2014, a new Pfizer product became available: Duavee, a novel therapy for relief of moderate-to-severe hot flashes associated with menopause, and to prevent osteoporosis following menopause; a full promotional roll-out is planned for the end of April of this year.
 These medicines are part of a new wave of therapies taking shape in our R&D pipeline.
 We continued to focus our research on the therapeutic areas that we believe have the greatest scientific and commercial potential.
 Today our pipeline is the strongest it has been in recent years.

-In the area of inflammation and immunology, we have a number of Phase 2 and Phase 3 studies underway to leverage the science behind Xeljanz and other novel investigational therapies that target the root causes of a number of immune diseases where new and more effective therapies are greatly needed, including ulcerative colitis, Crohn's disease, psoriasis, psoriatic arthritis, ankylosing spondylitis, atopic dermatitis and lupus.
+In the area of inflammation and immunology, we have a number of Phase 2 and Phase 3 studies underway to leverage the science behind Xeljanz and other novel investigational therapies that target the root causes of a number of immune diseases where new and more effective therapies are greatly needed, including ulcerative colitis, Crohn's disease, psoriasis, psoriatic arthritis, ankylosing spondylitis and lupus.

 Pfizer has longstanding strength in the science of cardiovascular and metabolic diseases; that strength is reflected in our pipeline.
 In 2013, we moved into Phase 3 for bococizumab, which is a new monoclonal antibody aimed at lowering LDL cholesterol, sometimes referred to as the